dnth/dnth.github.io/content/portfolio/how_to_deploy_od_model_on_cpu_at_60_fps/index.md

 * Train state-of-the-art YOLOX model with your own data.
 * Convert the YOLOX PyTorch model into ONNX and OpenVINO IR format.
 * Run quantization algorithm to 10x your model's inference speed.

+**P/S**: The final model runs faster on the CPU than the GPU! 😱
 {{< /notice >}}